Synthetic tensor gauge fields

 where $\hat{b}^{\dagger }_{{ m}}$ ($\hat{b}_{{ m}}$) is the creation (annihilation) operator for bosons at site ${ m}$ and $t_2$ is the strength of the correlated tunneling. $A_{xx}$ is a rank-2 gauge potential and couples to the second derivative of the bosonic field, since the kinetic energy $\sim (A_{xx} -a^2\partial^2_x\theta_B)^2$, where $a$ is the lattice spacing, $\theta_B$ is the phase of the bosonic field and $x$ is the coordinate of the lattice in the continuum limit.
-Whereas correlated tunnelings similar to that in Eq.(\ref{Kdp}) have been realized in various systems~\cite{Yang2020, Scherg2021, Zhou2022, Bloch2023}, a fundamental question is how to imprint a phase to such exotic hoppings.
-It is desirable to access a finite $A_{xx}$ and other tensor gauge fields in experiments, which will allow experimentalists to test profound theoretical predictions of fracton phases of matter and explore how quantum matter interact with tensor gauge fields in laboratories.
+When $A_{xx}=0$, Eq. (\ref{Kdp}) denotes correlated tunnelings that have been realized in experiments~\cite{Yang2020, Scherg2021, Zhou2022, Bloch2023}.
+However, an intrinsic challenge is how to access a finite $A_{xx}$ and other tensor gauge fields in experiments.
+The existing schemes in the literature could only gauge single-particle tunnelings and realize terms like $e^{-i A_{x}}\hat{b}^{\dagger }_{{ m}}\hat{b}_{ m+1}+h.c.$, where $A_x$ is a rank-1 gauge field.
+Without creating a finite $A_{xx}$ and other tensor gauge fields in experiments, it is impossible to test profound theoretical predictions of how fracton phases of matter interact with tensor gauge fields.

-In this work, we point out some schemes to realize synthetic tensor gauge fields using currently available experimental techniques.
-We show that a combination of a strong linear potential and a weak quadratic potential yields a rank-2 electric field for lineons that are confined in one dimension.
-Alternatively, external lasers could be implemented to induce photon-assisted tunnelings in a linearly tilted lattice and the same tensor gauge fields are obtained.
-Such electric fields lead to a new type of Bloch oscillations, in which neither a single hole nor a single particle moves but a dipole responds to the rank-2 electric field.
-In higher dimensions, interactions and vector gauge potentials jointly supply a phase to a ring-exchange interaction and thus deliver tensor gauge fields for planons.
-For instance, a planon may experience a higher rank magnetic field that allows us to access a dipolar Harper-Hofstadter model.
+Here, we point out schemes to realize synthetic tensor gauge fields using currently available experimental techniques and demonstrate a range of unique quantum phenomena brought by synthetic tensor gauge fields.
+For instance, a rank-2 electric field creates a new type of Bloch oscillations dubbed as dipolar Bloch oscillations.
+Distinct from conventional Bloch oscillations changing the dipole moment of the system, a dipolar Bloch oscillation periodically modulates the quadrupole moment while preserving the dipole moment.
+A higher rank magnetic field allows experimentalists to access a dipolar Harper-Hofstadter model and dipolar Chern insulators.
+Instead of carrying a finite chiral edge current of charges, a dipolar Chern insulator has a finite chiral edge current of dipoles with a vanishing net charge current.